-Field experiences accompany each course, leading eventually to practicum and student teaching.
+Field experiences accompany each course, leading eventually to practicum or student teaching.
 The weekly class format allows working adults to work on their degree programs while attending to their other responsibilities at home and/or in the workplace.
 The program is flexible and responds readily to any revised state or federal regulations.

 A faculty member notes: "Special education is my passion because it is challenging, rewarding and diverse.
 A highly qualified educator proficient in subject matter and pedagogy may nonetheless be unable to reach a learner with reduced intellectual potential, emotional barriers, disorders of reading or math, or sensory deficits.
-Special education is a problem-solving mission which is the educational equivalent of 'CSI' investigation to identify the barriers to learning!
-Special educators not only "solve" the puzzle but also design lessons, implement strategies and evaluate the results.
+Special education is a problem-solving mission which is the educational equivalent of "CSI" investigation to identify the barriers to learning!
+Special educators not only "solve" the puzzle but also design lessons, implement strategies, and evaluate the results.
 It is never dull!"

 - Program Requirements

 - Frequently Asked Questions